max4vich/test-task-react-native/README.md

 ## Project Overview

-This project is a **React Native** application that provides a sign-in page for users to log in with their email and password.
-It integrates with **Firebase** for authentication, offering a secure sign-in flow.
-Users can sign in with their registered credentials, and the app will navigate to the "HomeScreen" upon successful authentication.
+This project is a **React Native** small mobile application using React Native with either Firebase or Supabase as the backend.
+The application allows users to track their personal expenses by adding, viewing, editing, and deleting transactions.

 ---